wp-plugins/dropdown-menu-widget/readme.txt

 * Made Custom CSS area available even when a theme is selected.
 You can now use this area for your theme customizations.
 * Fixed `Call undefined function wp_nav_menu on 365` error.
 * Fixed font-size problems with `Shiny Black` theme.
+* Removed behaviour fix for IE. Now using only jquery as dropdown fix which comes packed with wordpress.

 = 1.5.2 =
 * Fixed tested version number.